 The Dagmar and Nils William Olsson Visiting Scholar Award

-This award is a reimbursement of travel and living expenses associated with your visit to the Swenson Center, up to $2,500, and is open to anyone doing academic research on any aspect of Swedish-American history.
+This award is a reimbursement of travel and living expenses associated with your 1- to 2-week visit to the Swenson Center, up to $2,500.
+The award is open to anyone doing academic research on any aspect of Swedish-American history.
 It is not intended to be used for genealogical research.
-We particularly encourage graduate students and younger scholars to apply.
+We encourage graduate students and younger scholars to apply.
 The award should be used within one year of notification.
-Following the completion of study at the Swenson Center, the award recipient will be expected to write a short article summarizing the project and use of the Swenson Center's materials for publication in our quarterly journal and/or on our website.
+Following your research, you will be expected to write a short article summarizing your project and use of the Swenson Center's materials for publication in our quarterly journal, digital repository, and/or on our website.

 University of Notre Dame

 "Evangelize-Americanize:" White Religion and Acculturation among late 19th-Century Swedish Immigrants

 "German and Scandinavian Immigration to Minnesota and Wisconsin during the Second Half of the 19th Century - Contacts, Conflicts, and Cooperation."